pjc0247/rookie.lang/readme.md

 * __rookie__ requires C++17.

 __MSVC__<br>
 Just open the `.sln` file and build it.
+You may require VS 2017 or higher.

 __WebAssembly(emcc)__<br>
 ```